 One other note about Lyndsey is that relationships matter to her in a big way.
 Her office is fully equipped with photos of her with her friends and family.

 “I don’t have a lot of ‘acquaintance’-type friends.
 My friends are almost all best friends.
 I think the fact that I had 14 bridesmaids in my wedding and had a serious problem narrowing it to 14 pretty much says it all."

 “With clients, I think it’s a similar dynamic.
-I pride myself in being a good friend, really good.
+I pride myself in being a good friend.
 I think that’s a quality you need to build a good client practice.
 Clients are more likely to come back to you if they like you, if they trust you.
 If any of my friends have a need, I’m there for them.
 It’s the same with my clients.
 People are wired in such a way that they give that back.
 It’s simple, really – you get what you give.”

 Lyndsey is the Chair of the Firm’s Employee Benefits & Executive Compensation Practice Group and serves on its Executive Committee.
 One aspect of Lyndsey’s practice involves counseling employers with respect to the development of employee benefit strategies to assist in attracting, motivating and retaining a high quality work force.
 As a former tax associate for a Big Five accounting firm, Lyndsey understands the cost and financial impact that benefit decisions have on a company’s bottom line.
 Lyndsey takes a practical approach with clients and encourages them to be proactive with their benefit strategies.
 She enjoys presenting on benefit topics and frequently does so both locally and regionally.